AdaptivMCP/AdaptivMCP/docs/ASSISTANT_DOCS_AND_SNAPSHOTS.md

 - Safety
   - Never write directly to the main branch of the controller repo.
-  - Always use branch first and PR first patterns.
+  - Use branches and pull requests for changes instead of writing directly to protected branches.
   - Ask the human before enabling write actions or running heavy commands.

 - Quality